Sapayoa: Taxonomy and systematics

 "as a deep branch in the group of broadbills and pittas of the Old World tropics."

 Accordingly, the sapayoa would be the last surviving New World species of a lineage that evolved in Australia-New Guinea when Gondwana was in the process of splitting apart.
 The sapayoa's ancestors are hypothesized to have reached South America via the Western Antarctica Peninsula.

 Beginning in about 2010, major taxonomic systems moved the sapayoa into its own family Sapayoidae.
 However, they differ in its placement in a linear sequence of families.
-The International Ornithological Committee (IOC) places it second among passerine families, between Acanthisittidae (the New Zealand wrens) and Philepittidae (the Asities).
+The International Ornithological Committee (IOC) places it second among passerine families, between Acanthisittidae (the New Zealand wrens) and Philepittidae (the Madagascar asities).
 The Clements taxonomy places several other families between the New Zealand wrens and the sapayoa and follows it with the asities.
 BirdLife International's Handbook of the Birds of the World places it further down the linear sequence, between Eurylaimidae (typical broadbills) and Calyptomenidae (African and green broadbills).

 All the systems agree that the sapayoa is monotypic.